-Nick is a musical and musically-literate 26-year old tenor with a Theater Degree and college voice lessons.
-He was on the roster of, and acted professionally with, an East Coast Shakespeare Company and is interested in singing opera and legit musical theater.
+Nick is a musical and musically-literate 28-year old tenor with a Theater Degree and college voice lessons.
+He was on the roster of, and acted professionally with, an East Coast Shakespeare Company and sings in operetta, opera and golden age musical theater.
 He arrived full of enthusiasm…and with a voice transitioning from baritone to tenor.

 About 15 years ago, through personal circumstance, I realized that the ‘Psoas Muscles’ are an important part of both the body’s Core Muscles and Respiratory System.
 Somatic Educators are talking about them now, but they remain rarely discussed in the voice teaching community.
 They are primary muscles in stabilizing the trunk of the body and in movement.

 For the first two months of weekly lessons, we worked on psoas lengthening, releasing, and strengthening.
 This took about five to ten minutes of every lesson, and he did the exercises at home.
 His body alignment used to make him look like a “curmudgeon,” and now reads “leading man!”
-But more importantly, he has adapted for himself what he needs to do physically for a curmudgeon-y character that will not interfere with what he wants to do vocally.
-Good if you need to sing Quasimodo in The Hunchback of Notre Dame!
+There was a gradual change in his perception of standing and moving.

 Here are some good sources for learning about the Psoas Muscles and how to release and strengthen them for free and flexible alignment.